nimiq/nimiq.github.io/tutorials/wordpress-payment-plugin-1-installation.md

 docker volume rm wp_db_data  # specifically clear the DB data used with Wordpress
 ```

+1. **Adjust permissions**: To be able to install a plugin, make sure:
+- The `~/wordpress` folder and all its subfolders are writable for the `docker` group with
+`chmod -R g+w ~/wordpress`.
+- The user for the web server has write access over the data folder of wordpress
+`sudo chown -R www-data:www-data wordpress/data`

 ### Manual installation

 In general, two steps are required: